ugoabuchi/EXAMI---PHP-CBE-CBT-platform-to-support-fingerprint-authentication/README.md

 6. Create a database called examicom_records and exami_yaba_college_of_technology
 7. Import sql files located in the root directory of this project in order to set tables for this databases
 8. Load your project.

+For enquireis and support contact me at Mathewfortune54@gmail.com or call +2349083273485